Information for Applicants

 The IMPRS-SPCE does not grant academic degrees itself.
 Students usually submit their doctoral theses to the Faculty of Economics and Social Sciences of the University of Cologne or the Faculty of Social Sciences of the University of Duisburg-Essen.

-- April: Candidate interviews take place in April.
+- March/April: Candidate interviews take place end of March/beginning of April.

 - May: Selection notifications are sent in May.

 - October 1: The program start date is October 1.